-Writing a college essay can be an uphill struggle.
-A good essay will cost you several trips to the library, hours of taking notes, and sleepless nights pouring over online databases.
+Writing a good college essay can be tough and time-consuming.
+It will cost you several trips to the library, hours of pouring over your notes, and sleepless nights scouring online databases. ⏳

-While the internet has a huge pool of information, remember writing academic essays requires academic content.
-So, the big question is: how can you find the right academic sources for your college essay?
+And while the internet is a huge pool of information, it is crucial to identify and use credible sources.
+So, the big question is: How can you find the right academic references for your college essay?

-Here’s how to find essay sources guaranteed to impress your professor and get you that well-deserved A.
+Here’s a guide to finding essay sources that will impress your professor and get you that well-deserved A! 🔍

 Start With Wikipedia